 1. Adjusting the Hosel: Loft, Lie, and Face Angle

-The hosel is the command center a lot of modern driver adjustments.
+The hosel is the command center of a lot of modern driver adjustments.
 A small turn of a wrench can have a significant effect on how you launch the ball.

 Loft